Understanding of Protection Mainstreaming

 7) Count the number of staff who achieved the minimum acceptable score (see point 5).

 8) To calculate the indicator’s value, divide the number of staff who achieved the minimum acceptable score by the total number of staff who completed the test.
-Multiply the result by 100.
+Multiply the result by 100 to convert it to a percentage.

 Disaggregate the data by the position, gender and age group of participating staff.